 Solar Power and Forest Preservation

-Conservationists, labor and developers come together in unlikely alliance to advance clean energy without sacrificing forests.
+New compromise reflects agreement among conservationists, labor and developers to advance clean energy without sacrificing forests.

 The climate crisis is urgent.
-We need rapid deployment of renewable energy to respond to the crisis and achieve the science-based goals in the Act on Climate, which was signed into law in 2021.
+We need rapid deployment of renewable energy to respond to the crisis and achieve the science-based goals in the Act on Climate, which became law in Rhode Island in 2021.
 At the same time, protecting our forested areas, particularly large tracts of undisturbed forest, is increasingly important in the face of climate change.

-Why are so many solar projects being sited in Rhode Island’s forests?
+Why were so many solar projects being sited in Rhode Island’s forests?

-Under current law, state programs to promote solar energy development benefit the lowest price options.
-And most of the time, it’s cheaper to clear-cut large tracts of forestland for solar than to install it in already disturbed areas.
+Under the old law, state programs to promote solar energy development benefited the lowest price options.
+And most of the time, it was cheaper to clear-cut large tracts of forestland for solar than to install it in already disturbed areas.

 But don’t we need forests to help achieve our climate goals?

 Yes.
 Rhode Island’s largest, undisturbed forest areas play a critical role in absorbing and sequestering carbon emissions.
-Forests also serve as the most effective water filtration systems ever invented, provide habitat for wildlife and offer recreational opportunities, like hiking, birdwatching and mountain biking, for thousands of visitors each year.
+Forests also serve as the world's most effective water filtration system, provide habitat for wildlife and offer recreational opportunities, like hiking, birdwatching and mountain biking, for thousands of visitors each year.

 Organizations Endorsing Landmark Solar Siting